jeremyong/klein/docs/case_studies/geometry-potpourri.md

     Written as $a \cdot b$.

-The _symmetric inner product_ (inner product for short) is similar to the geometric product except it _is always grade decreasing_ such that the final grade is the absolute value of the difference of the operand grades.
+The _symmetric inner product_ (inner product for short) is a bilinear binary operation like the geometric product except it _is always grade decreasing_ such that the final grade is the absolute value of the difference of the operand grades.
 If the grade of the element resulting from a geometric product would have been greater than this difference, the inner product extinguishes it to zero.
 In other